writetohoney/ai-in-public-sector/syllabus.md

 By the end of this course, students will be able to:

 1. **Understand how contemporary AI systems are built, deployed, and governed.** Students will gain a working, non-technical grasp of the AI stack — data, models, compute, agents — and the lifecycle from development through deployment to monitoring.
-The goal is not engineering skill but the fluency to interrogate technical and vendor claims and to form positions grounded in reality.
+The goal is to gain the fluency to interrogate technical and vendor claims, and to form positions grounded in reality.

-2. **Analyze the societal, economic, equity, and democratic implications of AI across public-sector domains and jurisdictions.** Students will examine real cases — from benefits and registries to legacy modernization and national AI strategies — and learn to assess risks, opportunities, and trade-offs through a public-interest lens, with particular attention to who bears the cost.
+2. **Analyze the societal, economic, equity, and democratic implications of AI across public-sector domains and jurisdictions.** Students will examine real cases ranging from benefits and registries to legacy modernization and national AI strategies, and learn to assess risks, opportunities, and trade-offs through a public-interest lens, with particular attention to who bears the cost.

-3. **Design AI governance and deployment responses that reflect both technical reality and public values.** Students will learn to craft governance mechanisms, impact assessments, and deployment strategies that actually work inside bureaucracies — and to make the tensions visible rather than letting a tool quietly decide them.
+3. **Design AI governance and deployment responses that reflect both technical reality and public values.** Students will learn to craft governance mechanisms, impact assessments, and deployment strategies that actually work inside bureaucracies.
+They will also learn to make the tensions visible rather than letting a tool quietly decide them.

-4. **Use modern AI tools in ways directly relevant to public-service careers.** Students will gain hands-on experience with generative AI and structured evaluation methods, learning to accelerate research, draft and stress-test policy options, and prototype public-service tools — while applying rigorous verification practices.
+4. **Use modern AI tools in ways directly relevant to public-service careers.** Students will gain hands-on experience with generative AI and structured evaluation methods, learning to accelerate research, draft and stress-test policy options, and prototype public-service tools while applying rigorous verification practices.

 ---

 ## Course Format

 This is a participatory, discussion-based seminar that works best when students arrive ready to engage.
-Each week blends seminar discussion, short lectures, and — frequently — guest speakers from government, industry, and academia.
+Each week blends seminar discussion, short lectures, and guest speakers from government, industry, and academia.
 Guest speakers appear under the Chatham House Rule: please do not record or attribute their comments.

 Because this is a participatory course, you are expected to complete the recommended readings, explore the AI tools introduced, and come prepared to contribute.
 Throughout the term you will work individually and in small groups, and you are encouraged to experiment with AI tools to complete assignments that mirror how AI is actually used in policy environments.

-**The tensions ledger.** A light recurring device runs through the course.
-Each week you will log the central trade-off that week's theme forces on government — what is gained, what is risked, and who bears the cost.
-The ledger keeps AI honest, and it feeds directly into your final project.
+**The adaptive capacity diagnostic.** A working instrument runs through the course, and it is what you take away from it.
+In Session 1 you choose a real institution — ideally your own, or one you know well — and across the term you assess it on seven dimensions of adaptive capacity: sensing, self-legibility, absorptive capacity, structural flexibility, acting under uncertainty, feedback and correction, and legitimacy.
+Seven sessions each carry one dimension.
+In each you record what evidence you looked at, what you found, what you could not see, the tension the dimension carries, and one intervention that would strengthen it.

+The logic is simple: most of what you learn about AI specifically will date, but the question of whether an institution can see, decide, absorb, and correct at the speed a problem demands will not.
+AI is the stress test, not the subject.
+By Session 14 you hold a complete assessment of a real institution.
+See [`resources/adaptive-capacity-diagnostic.md`](./resources/adaptive-capacity-diagnostic.md) for the full instrument, entry template, and session mapping.

-**The course AI toolkit.** Students will be given a set of AI research custom instructions to paste into any AI tool they use for coursework — designed to reduce fabrication and improve rigour (verify every source, never present a guess as fact, distinguish enacted from proposed policy, flag uncertainty).
+**The course AI toolkit.** Students will be given a set of AI research custom instructions to paste into any AI tool they use for coursework designed to reduce fabrication and improve rigour (verify every source, never present a guess as fact, distinguish enacted from proposed policy, flag uncertainty).
 Use of these instructions is expected whenever AI is used for graded work.
 See the Generative AI policy below.

 ---